application-dev-tsb/notes-language/LanguageConvention.md

 - Package/Namespace
 - Import Libraries
 - Naming Conventions
-- Things that are NOT IN JAVA
+- Things that are NOT IN Java
-- Things that are NOT IN THIS LANGUAGE
+- Things that are NOT IN X-Language
-- Minor Differences with JAVA

 Value Types (Passed By Value)
 - boolean